AjayaRamachandran/symphony/README.md

 ## *Footnote:* Technical Challenges & Future Considerations

-*Symphony* is still under active development, but we can already identify some pain points in development and crutches that might hinder its widespread adoption, but these are things that we want to see crop up as they pan out, because, to be honest, I really don't know how big each one is until it's in the hands of testers.
+*Symphony* is still under active development, but we can already identify some pain points in development and crutches that might hinder its widespread adoption.
+However, these we want to see crop up post-beta-release, because, to be honest, I really don't know how big each one is until it's in the hands of testers.
 (I'm subtly urging you to download this and test it yourself \*wink wink\*)

 - **Growing codebase:** Codebase management as a solo developer is definitely a major challenge.
 Pieces interact with each other across the entire platform, components calling other components from wildly different places -- I do believe that with this project, it was almost a must to keep my components and styles organized.
 Thus, the repo, while large, is well-fragmented into digestible pieces.